Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 And he made the same point that the spending isn't discretionary.

-And then there's a theory that that uh uh well, Obama's trying to lure the Republicans into doing this and then shutting down the government so he can beat the Republicans up over a shutdown and uh sail to victory in a 2014 midterms.
+And there's a theory that, well, Obama's trying to lure the Republicans into doing this and then shutting down the government so he can beat the Republicans up over a shutdown and sail the victory in the 2014 midterms.

 Yeah.

-Well, I don't know if the the Republicans can't seem to do their PR very well.
+Well, I don't know if the Republicans can't seem to do their PR very well.

-I don't know who's gonna who would win that battle.
+I don't know who would win that battle.

-We're down to 35 seconds with you, and I wish I'd have gotten to you sooner because this idea that Obama's trying to lure us into shutting down the government so that we will it seems to me that the Republicans always seem to come up with a Democrat strategy that they've detected that is designed to make them give the Democrats what they want in the end.
+We're down to 35 seconds with you, and I wish I'd have gotten to you sooner, because this idea that Obama is trying to lure us into shutting down the government so that we will, it seems to me that the Republicans always seem to come up with a Democrat strategy that they've detected that is designed to make them give the Democrats what they want in the end.

 The government shutdown in 1995 was not the disaster that everybody thinks that it was, not substantively.